Leaning Aircraft Engines, I

 Mixture too rich

-Causes rough running, loss of power, fouled spark plugs, lead deposits and lower cylinder and exhaust temperatures.
-A good example is if the primer pump not locked properly (usually just after engine start) which results in these symptoms accompanied with black puffy exhaust, rough running engine and possible backfiring.
+This causes rough running, loss of power, fouled spark plugs, lead deposits and lower cylinder and exhaust temperatures.
+A good example is if the primer pump not locked properly (usually just after a cold engine start where you may have used the primer) which results in these symptoms accompanied with black puffy exhaust, rough running engine and possible backfiring.

 Lean during taxi